-Proposals to ensure the long-term viability and vitality of the retail areas will be encouraged.
+Proposals to strengthen the long-term viability and vitality of the retail areas will be supported.
 These might include, but are not limited to:

-- a) increased parking and cycling provision in the vicinity of the retail areas; - b) improvements to the quality and accessibility of walking and cycling facilities to and from local shops; - improvements to the presentation of the parade of shops at Lawrence Avenue and the immediate environs; and, - d) improved directional signage particularly for people on foot and cycle.
+- a) increased parking and cycling provision in the vicinity of the retail areas; - b) improvements to the quality and accessibility of walking and cycling facilities to and from local shops; - c) improvements to the presentation of the parade of shops at Lawrence Avenue and the immediate environs; and, - d) improved directional signage particularly for people on foot and cycle.

 Proposals that remove, replace or adversely affect shop fronts by poor or unsympathetic design, will not be supported.
 The installation of solid, or almost solid, external roller shutters and external shutter boxes on shopfronts will not be supported.
-External perforated roller shutters with a high proportion of 'open' lattice to solid shutter will normally be supported, especially those appropriately painted to match the colour of the shopfront.
-External lattice, 'brick bond' and open chain link grilles will normally be supported subject to the grille thickness and colour being appropriate.
+External perforated roller shutters with a high proportion of 'open' lattice to solid shutter will be supported.
+External lattice, 'brick bond' and open chain link grilles will be supported.